slsa-framework/slsa/docs/spec/draft/source-requirements.md

 The primary purpose of the Source track is to enable verification that the creation of a revision followed the expected process.
 Consumers can examine the various source provenance attestations to determine if all sources used during the build meet their requirements
-Doing so prevents several classes of supply chain threats.

 ## Definitions